ucsd-progsys/liquidhaskell/README.md

 For those diving into the implementation of LiquidHaskell, here are a few tips:

-## Faster recompilation

-When changing the `liquidhaskell-boot` library, sometimes we don't want to rebuild `liquidhaskell` or `liquid-vector` when testing the changes.
-In these cases we can set the environment variable `LIQUID_DEV_MODE=true` when running `cabal` to skip rebuilding those packages.

-DANGER: Note that this can give an invalid result if the changes to `liquidhaskell-boot` do require rebuilding other `liquid*` packages.

 ## How To Run Regression Tests

 For documentation on the `test-driver` executable itself, please refer to the